slatedocs/slate/source/includes/_ct.md

 api-key | <span class="label label-required">Required</span>
-sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) location-id | You can specify location ID or unique reference to create report for a location report-name | <span class="label label-required">Required</span> business-name | <span class="label label-required">Required</span> address-1 | <span class="label label-required">Required</span> Street address of where the business is located.
+sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) location-id | <span class="label label-required">Required</span> You can specify location ID or unique reference to create report for a location report-name | <span class="label label-required">Required</span> business-name | <span class="label label-required">Required</span> address-1 | <span class="label label-required">Required</span> Street address of where the business is located.
 80 characters max.